-The Master Plan is a guidebook for Ferndale’s decision-makers based on the community’s unified vision of the future of our city.
-The Master Plan provides actionable steps and helps officials decide how to direct city funding, what initiatives to take on and tangible goals and milestones for the next 5 years.
+The Master Plan is a guidebook for Ferndale’s decision-makers based on the community’s unified vision of the future of our City.
+The Master Plan provides actionable steps and helps officials decide how to direct City funding, what initiatives to take on and tangible goals and milestones for the next five years.

 This plan covers rules around what can be built where and how.
 We will be working to equitably reflect current and future land use, economic development, accessibility and housing needs within the community.